DavidAnderson684/WP-Optimize/readme.txt

 **MAJOR FEATURES:**

+*   Enable/Disable trackbacks for all published post
+*   Enable/Disable comments for all published post
 *   Removal of stale post revisions
 *   Removal of stale unapproved and spam comments
 *   Removal of trashed comments